Aaliyakhan10/auto-cap-frontend/README.md

 ## 🔗 Backend Repository

-This frontend is connected to a Spring Boot backend for image processing and caption generation.
-(Add link here if public)
+This frontend is connected to a Spring Boot backend for image processing and caption generation. [link](https://github.com/Aaliyakhan10/AutoCap_Backend)

 ## 📄 License